for Specific Phobias

 While medicine isn’t typically used to cure phobias on its own, it may occasionally be recommended to help people manage the physical and mental symptoms of anxiety.
 Typically, the drugs reviewed below are combined with psychotherapy for the best results.

-Categories of medications used for the treatment of specific phobia include the following:
+Categories of medications used to treatment for specific phobias include the following:

 - Antidepressants.
 Selective serotonin reuptake inhibitors (SSRIs), selective serotonin and norepinephrine inhibitors (SNRIs), and monoamine oxidase inhibitors (MAOIs) are three kinds of antidepressants that are occasionally used to treat phobias.
 Antidepressants offer anti-anxiety properties that may be beneficial in treating phobias and other anxiety-related disorders, even though they are most frequently used to treat mood disorders like depression.